Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification_Transformers.md

 ## 3.3 BERT <a class="anchor" id="bert"></a>
 BERT (Bidirectional Encoder Representations from Transformers) was published in 2018 by Devlin et al. from Google and performed so well that - within a year - it inspired a whole model-family to develop.
 BERT built on the original transformer idea, but used a slightly changed architecture, different training, and (as a result) increased size.

-- **Architecture**: BERT\'s architecture is largely based on the original transformer but is larger (even in its base version) with more layers, larger feed-forward networks and more attention heads.
+- **Architecture**: BERT's architecture is largely based on the original transformer but is larger (even in its base version) with more layers, larger feed-forward networks and more attention heads.

 - **Training**: The real innovation comes in the bidirectional training that BERT performs.
 There are two pre-training tasks: masked language modeling (MLM) and next sentence prediction (NSP).
 These are performed on the pre-training data of the BookCorpus (800 million words) and English Wikipedia (2500 million words).

 	- *Masked Language Modeling (MLM)*: to train the model bidirectionally, Devlin et al. (2018) let BERT predict masked words based on the context.
-They randomly hide 15\% of the tokens in each sequence.
-Of these 15\% of tokens, however, only 80\% are replaced with a [MASK] token, 10\% are replaced with a random other token, and 10\% are unchanged.
+They randomly hide 15% of the tokens in each sequence.
+Of these 15% of tokens, however, only 80% are replaced with a [MASK] token, 10% are replaced with a random other token, and 10% are unchanged.

 {{< figure src="/blog/img/seminar/uncertainty_identification/MLM.png" width="850" >}}

 - *Next Sentence Prediction (NSP)*: To also train the model on the relationship between sentences, Devlin et al. (2018) decided to apply a NSP task.
-BERT has to decide for pairs of sentence segments (each segment can consist of several sentences) whether they actually succeed each other or not (with a 50\% probability of either case being true).
+BERT has to decide for pairs of sentence segments (each segment can consist of several sentences) whether they actually succeed each other or not (with a 50% probability of either case being true).

 {{< figure src="/blog/img/seminar/uncertainty_identification/NSP_BERT.png" width="850" >}}